Facing Cockfighting Charges in Los Angeles?

 to prove since roosters are not licensed for this type of activity.

-Contact Stephen G. Rodriguez & Partners Today
+Call a Los Angeles Criminal Defense Lawyer at Stephen G. Rodriguez & Partners

 If you or someone you know is facing cockfighting charges or being investigated for